 - offer all students pastoral care from our approachable and caring team

-- introduce you to academic life and provide professional guidance on academic issues and expectations.
+- introduce you to academic life and provide professional guidance on academic issues and expectations

 As a result, you will practise and develop both receptive and productive skills which are required in an academic context.

-The final part of the programme is designed to develop your general study and research skills.
+The final part of the course is designed to develop your general study and research skills.
 These weeks will focus on providing you with the ability to improve the structure and style of your academic work in line with university expectations and conventions.

 It will further assist you in developing your analytical and collaborative skills.
-In these classes you will learn and practise the core skills needed to complete your chosen degree programme.
+In these classes, you will learn and practise the core skills needed to complete your chosen degree programme.

 These include skills such as: